omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Marker being deleted.](../modules/modulesfiles/Mapping-deleteMarker.png)

-### Batch-importing mapping information
+### Setting the map display

+You can also set the map's default display zoom level and center, independently of the marker(s) you place.
+The default is to center on one marker and zoom fully in, or to zoom out far enough to contain all markers in the map view.

+## CSV Import integration

-Mapping is compatible with [CSV Import](../modules/csvimport.md) when importing items (not item sets, media, or mixed resources).
+Mapping is compatible with [CSV Import](../modules/csvimport.md) when importing items (not mixed resources).

-If the two modules are enabled, two new dropdown menus will appear in the "Add mapping" sidebar when you are connecting a column to a property.
+If the two modules are enabled, your CSV Import setup will have two new dropdown menus in the "Add mapping" sidebar when you are connecting a spreadsheet column to a property.

 The "Resource location" dropdown menu includes three options for pinning the item geographically (latitude, longitude, and latitude/longitude).
 You can import multiple values for these fields.